emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 .. js:function:: writeArrayToMemory(array, buffer)

 	Writes an array to a specified address in the heap.
-Note that needs to be allocated for this array first.
+Note that memory should to be allocated for the array before it is written.

 	:param array: The array to write to memory.
-	:param buffer: The address (number) to write the array.
+	:param buffer: The address (number) where ``array`` is to be written.
 	:type buffer: Number

 .. js:function:: writeAsciiToMemory(str, buffer, dontAddNull)

 	Writes an ASCII string to a specified address in the heap.
-Note that space to be allocated for this array first.
+Note that memory should to be allocated for the string before it is written.

 	The string is assumed to only have characters in the ASCII character set.
 If ASSERTIONS are enabled and this is not the case, it will fail.